jemarq04/bash-argparse/README.md

     * If you wish to name the script something differently for any reason, you can provide a different name.
   **NOTE:** This will not change how the script is executed from the terminal!

+* `bap_get_name`:
+Use this function to retrieve the name of the running script.
+This will return an empty string before `bap_set_name` is called.
+  * Usage: `bap_get_name`.

 * `bap_set_desc`:
 Use this function to set the description for your script.
 The description string will be automatically formatted based on the given line length limit.
 This is not required to run your script.
   * Usage: `bap_set_desc $desc`.

+* `bap_set_epilog`:
+Use this function to set an additional description after the help messages of each of the arguments.
+The epilog will similarly be automatically formatted based on the given line length limit and will not be required to run your script.
+  * Usage: `bap_set_epilog $epilog`.

 * `bap_set_line_cap`:
 Use this function to change the line length limit of the help/usage strings.
 (Default: 70)